Yankees CF Hicks to have surgery, out several months - WTMJ

 “I don’t think he’s in a lot of pain, but he feels it,” Boone said.
 “It doesn’t allow him to swing the bat the way he needs to.”

-Brett Gardner was set to start in center field Friday night as the Yankees opened a home series against the Chicago White Sox, who arrived in town with the best record in the American League.
+Brett Gardner started in center field Friday night as the Yankees opened a home series against the Chicago White Sox, who arrived in town with the best record in the American League.

 Designated hitter Giancarlo Stanton is also on the IL with a left quadriceps strain, and Boone said he’d rather keep Aaron Judge in right field.